asyraffff/Hotwire-in-action/README.md

 - [annict](https://github.com/annict/annict) - The platform for anime addicts built with Rails and Stimulus.js.
 - [boxdrop](https://github.com/marcoroth/boxdrop) - Dropbox Clone built with StimulusReflex
 - [denali](https://github.com/gesteves/denali) - A simple, fast photoblogging CMS built in Ruby on Rails which features responsive, high-resolution images, a customizable posting schedule, social media management and syndication, a GraphQL API, and more.
+- [game-of-life](https://github.com/DonSchado/game-of-life) - Conway's Game of Life, with Ruby on Rails, Stimulus.js and Turbolinks
 - [hackershare](https://github.com/hackershare/hackershare) - a powerful social bookmarking service and a knowledge-sharing community, with advanced search and tag management feature
 - [hhnpwa](https://github.com/OnRailsBlog/hhnpwa) - HOTWire Hacker News Progressive Web App
 - [hnpwa-app](https://github.com/johnbeatty/hnpwa-app) - An implementation of the Hacker News PWA with Rails + Stimulus